SITCOMTN-081

 Fig. 2 This figure shows the elevation of the TMA (Telescope Mount Assembly) as an orange line, the colored points show a rolling standard deviation of the hardpoint measured forces (0-5).
 Oscillations are initially flagged as times during a slew with large peaks in the rolling standard deviation of at least 4 of the hardpoint forces.
 The red diamonds in this plot note two of these flagged events.#

-During the period from April 2023 to June 2023, several tests were performed on elevation only slews that showcased small oscillations.
-Currently (September 2024) the origin of these are unknown but they do not seem to compromise the hardpoint limits.
+During the period from April 2023 to June 2023, several tests were performed consisting of elevation only slews that showcased small oscillations.
+Currently, (September 2024) the origin of these are unknown but they do not seem to compromise the hardpoint limits.
 Some examples are shown in the following plots.
 In all cases, it is required that the MTM1M3.logevent_detailedState is ACTIVE or ACTIVEENGINEERING, corresponding to hardpoints being active (mirrors ‘raised’).

 _images/hp4_20230518.png